doodlum/sfse-asi-loader/README.md

 ```

 > Change {version} to the newest version of starfield you are trying to build for (currently 1.8.88).

+> Please note, failure to set the environment variables as described in requirements section WILL result in the build failing.

 ### 📦 Deployment